-2.33 REQUESTING AASB TO EXPLORE CREATION OF A CENTRAL PURCHASING AGENCY AASB is requested to explore the feasibility of helping to create a statewide central purchasing agency to improve the ability of school districts to acquire educational materials, supplies, services, equipment and technology.
+2.33 REQUESTING AASB TO EXPLORE CREATION OF A CENTRAL PURCHASING AGENCYAASB is requested to explore the feasibility of helping to create a statewide central purchasing agency to improve the ability of school districts to acquire educational materials, supplies, services, equipment and technology.

 Rationale.
 The average Alaska school district is too small to create a purchasing benefit with suppliers.
-And due to budgetary pressures, Alaska school districts too often decide to reduce spending on materials and technology.
+Due to budgetary pressures, Alaska school districts too often decide to reduce spending on materials and technology.
 Maine, New Hampshire and Michigan are among the states that have created savings for their districts, staff and students through purchasing agencies that combine the spending power of school districts.
-Adopted 2009
+Adopted 2009, Amended 2010 (Sunsets Nov.
+2014)